 3. DSL Prices

-The cost of DSL averages between $30 and $40 per month, depending on your speed and provider.
+The cost of DSL averages between $30 and $40 per month, depending on your speed, provider, and extra costs.
 You should keep in mind, however, that because DSL requires a home phone line, this cost must be factored in as well.

 4. Satellite Prices

-Things work a little differently with satellite access.
-You'll pay a monthly fee of between $30 and $150, along with potential overage fees if you use up all of your data before the month is up.
-There are also monthly equipment rental fees - usually around $10 - and installation runs between $0 and $99.
+Things work a little differently with satellite Internet access.
+You'll pay a monthly fee between $30 and $150 along with potential overage fees if you use up all of your data before the month is up.
+There are also monthly equipment rental fees - usually around $10 - and installation fees run between $0 and $99.

 Unfortunately, unlimited internet plans, are not the norm with satellite.
 There are a couple of providers that divvy up data allocation so that you get unlimited access to low-demand functions like reading Facebook, email, and normal web pages.
 With those internet plans your data allowance is only docked for high-demand tasks such as uploading or downloading videos or large files.